chelseadoeleman/project-2-1819/README.md

 Another thing that is important for the first view is making sure the textual content is visible during font-load.
 Because volkswagen have their own font, this can be loaded with ```font-display: swap;```.
 This way while the font is loading the user is able to view the content faster, eventhough it is not rightly styled yet.
 Another important thing is to apply a fallback font.
 This was already done in the website.

 I also gave the images an background-color, so the user will see the outline of an image on load.
 It is also possible to place and placeholder here to give it more context, but the general idea remains the same.
+It is possible to go all out and keep the layout the same on load.
+So this does make a little bit more time, but it's an easy thing to fix.

 **After critical CSS**

 ![critical css](./docs/critical-css.png)

 **After font swap**

 ![critical css](./docs/font-swap.png)